dart-lang/language/working/augmentation-libraries/feature-specification.md

 a `var` keyword may replace the type.

-When applying an augmenting declaration that contains a type annotation at one of these positions, to a defintion to be augmented, it's a compile-time error if the type denoted by the augmenting declaration is not the same type as the type that the augmented definition has at the corresponding position. __An augmenting declaration can omit type annotations, but if it
+When applying an augmenting declaration that contains a type annotation at one of these positions, to a definition to be augmented, it's a compile-time error if the type denoted by the augmenting declaration is not the same type as the type that the augmented definition has at the corresponding position. __An augmenting declaration can omit type annotations, but if it